bhoomikb/bhoomikb/README.md

 ### 👩‍💻 About Me

 I'm a Computer Science graduate from Ocean County College with hands-on experience in **manual QA testing, Python automation, SQL, and cloud platforms (GCP & AWS)**.
-I'm also one of the few entry-level candidates who holds all **4 Anthropic AI certifications** — AI Fluency, Claude API, MCP, and Claude Code.
+An entry-level candidates who holds all **4 Anthropic AI certifications** — AI Fluency, Claude API, MCP, and Claude Code.

 I care about writing clean, well-documented code and building things that actually solve real problems.